damon-shaw/lfcs/domains/4-networking/a.md

 ### DNS Client Configuration

-Traditionally, the file /etc/resolv.conf was a static configuration file that rarely needed to be changed or automatically changed via DCHP client hooks. systemd-resolved handles name server configuration, and it should be interacted with through the `systemd-resolve` command.
-Netplan configures systemd-resolved to generate a list of nameservers and domains to put in /etc/resolv.conf, which is a symlink:
+Traditionally, the file /etc/resolv.conf was a static configuration file that rarely needed to be changed or automatically changed via DCHP client hooks. `systemd-resolved` handles name server configuration, and it should be interacted with through the `systemd-resolve` command.
+Netplan configures `systemd-resolved` to generate a list of nameservers and domains to put in `/etc/resolv.conf`, which is a symlink:
 `/etc/resolv.conf -> ../run/systemd/resolve/stub-resolv.conf`

 To configure the resolver, add the IP addresses of the nameservers that are appropriate for your network to the netplan configuration file.
 You can also add a list of search domains (DNS suffixes), which are used when a non-fully qualified hostname is given.
 The resulting file might look like the following: